 When you unpack your new final drive, check it right away for damage.
 We use very robust packaging for our final drives but it is possible for a final drive to become damaged during transport.
 It is better to discover this right away than after you have mounted the final drive.

-Then you can undo the hydraulic couplings from the old final drive and mount them on the new final drive.
+Then you can undo the hydraulic couplings from the old travel drive and mount them on the new travel drive.
 Make sure that you mount them one at a time so you can be certain that the couplings have been fitted properly.

 Use a wire brush to clean the contact surfaces on the machine.
 Wipe down the contact surfaces with brake cleaner so as to leave the surface clean and free from grease.
 You should also clean the bolts in the same way.
 When the bolts are clean, apply a thread-locking and sealing material to them such as Loctite 243.
 Clean contact surfaces and locking nuts ensure that the final drive will not come loose through vibration.